spin877/Bruciatore_BLE/README.md

 # Bruciatore_BLE Controller

 This project provides a Python script for interacting with the VEVOR diesel air heater, All-in-One model, via Bluetooth Low Energy (BLE).
-The code has been developed through reverse engineering of the manufacturer's Bluetooth app "AirHeaterBLE."
+The code has been developed through Bluetooth data sniffing between the heater and the manufacturer's "AirHeaterBLE" app.

 ## Description